 Focusing on behavior

-Once triggers and other factors are understood, you should focus on changing social and academic factors that could be contributing to misbehavior.
+Once triggers and other factors are understood, you should focus on changing social and emotional academic factors that could be contributing to poor behavior.
 This involves preventing unwanted behavior by refusing rewards, teaching and positively reinforcing positive behaviors, and ensuring that each student is safe and secure.

 Consider cultural factors